PretendoNetwork/website/docs/en_US/install/wiiu.md

 Once you've confirmed that everything is good, the Wii U will tell you a confirmation email has been sent.

 <img src="/assets/images/docs/install/wiiu/pnid/pnid-confirmation.png" width=100% height=auto/>

-Don't go looking for it. *It doesn't exist.* Pretendo Network IDs cannot have emails confirmed at this time.

 You've now created and started using a Pretendo Network ID!
 Keep scrolling past this section to learn about how to install Juxtaposition and restore the functionality of the YouTube app.